ra1fh/nonpareil/README.rst

 This repository contains some modifications compared to nonpareil-0.79:

-* The build system has been replaced with CMake3
+* The build system has been replaced with CMake 3
-* The ROMs are not included and will instead be downloaded during the build
+* Some correctness and compilation fixes
-* Some compilation fixes to compile with with modern compilers
+* ROMs will be downloaded during the build.

 Currently it is able to simulate some of the HP calculators introduced between 1972 and 1982: